Bullvalene

 Bullvalene is a hydrocarbon with the chemical formula C10H10.
 The molecule has a cage-like structure formed by the fusion of one cyclopropane and three cyclohepta-1,4-diene rings.
-Bullvalene is unusual as an organic molecule due to the C\sC and C=C bonds forming and breaking rapidly on the NMR timescale; this property makes it a fluxional molecule.
+Bullvalene is unusual as an organic molecule due to the C\sC and C=C bonds forming and breaking rapidly through Cope rearrangements; this property makes it a fluxional molecule.

 Stereodynamics

 The bullvalene molecule is a cyclopropane platform with three vinylene arms conjoined at a methine group.
 This arrangement enables a degenerate Cope rearrangement with the result that all carbon atoms and hydrogen atoms appear equivalent on the NMR timescale.
 At room temperature the 1H NMR signals average to a rounded peak at 5.76 ppm.
 At lower temperatures the peak broadens into a mound-like appearance, and at very low temperatures the fluxional behavior of bullvalene is reduced, allowing for 4 total signals to be seen.
 This pattern is consistent with an exchange process whose rate k is close to the frequency separation of the four contributing resonances.
-The number of possible valence tautomers of a bullvalene with ten distinguishable positions is 10!/3 = 1,209,600 not counting enantiomers.
+The number of possible valence tautomers of a bullvalene depends on the number of unique substituents.
+The number of isomers with ten distinguishable substituents is 10!/3 = 1,209,600.